logo

 White Supremacy

 White supremacy refers to the racially motivated ideology that elevates a specific group of people based purely on their supposed race and skin color.
 In America, the author argues that white supremacy has its roots in the relationship between white slave owners and Black slaves, as white men and women usually considered themselves to be of higher intelligence and greater worth and thus enabled by nature to dominate and wield power over all other races.
+Politically this was useful as a means to colonize other nation-states; culturally, it was a means to maintain influence and economic prosperity at the expense of Black men and women long after the abolition of slavery and the end to officially sanctioned segregation.

 blurred text